-We asked Aaron Oddy what his first year at Centiel has been like and how one of the most unprecedented years has impacted this?
+We asked Aaron Oddy what his first year working for UPS manufacturer, CENTIEL has been like and how one of the most unprecedented years has impacted this?

 I joined leading UPS manufacturer, CENTIEL a year ago as the Swiss company continues to expand in the UK.
 It was certainly a challenging time to join a new organisation as a sales engineer, just as the Pandemic hit and the first lockdown was announced!